WiseGuru/MaxwellCTI/src/site/notes/Security Frameworks/NIST/NIST Frameworks and SPs Overview.md

 Each of these documents (in particular the *RMF* and *800-53*) are supported by *Special Publications* (*SP*s) that delve^[Or "dive" if "delve" is too arcane a word for you.] into more specific topics and provide additional examples, context, and guidance to help you secure your organization.

  I've tried to create a flow-chart to better illustrate this and identify how some of the SPs are used.
-NIST also has their own chart below (with links to its original context).

 ```mermaid
 flowchart TD